Timbs v. Indiana: Case background

 Tyson Timbs of Indiana received a cash sum of money from his father's life insurance company upon his father's death in late 2012.
-Of the money, Timbs used about to purchase a Land Rover.
+Of the money, Timbs used about $42,000 to purchase a Land Rover.
 Soon after, Timbs—who had struggled with drug addiction for several years—fell back to drugs following his father's death and spent much of the remaining sum on illegal drug purchases for personal use.
 Undercover officers asked Timbs to sell them a small amount of heroin, which he did on two occasions in early 2013.
-The total quantity of drugs sold to the agents amounted to approximately four grams, bought for less than US$500.
+The total quantity of drugs sold to the agents amounted to approximately four grams, bought for less than $500.
 Timbs was arrested in May 2013, and he ultimately pleaded guilty to one count of dealing.
-Following his guilty pleas, he was sentenced to a year of house arrest, five years of probation, and in fees and costs, which he paid.
+Following his guilty pleas, he was sentenced to a year of house arrest, five years of probation, and $1,200 in fees and costs, which he paid.
 The State of Indiana, however, also used their forfeiture law to confiscate the Land Rover through a civil lawsuit, alleging that Timbs had used the vehicle to transport the drugs.
 Following his year of house arrest, Timbs found it difficult to reintegrate into society without a vehicle; though he ultimately found a job that accepted his criminal history, it required him to borrow a family member's car to make the commute.

 The trial judge in Timbs' civil forfeiture case ruled in 2015 that forfeiting his vehicle violated the Eighth Amendment's prohibition against excessive fines.
 The Indiana Court of Appeals agreed with this ruling on appeal from the state.

 At the Indiana Supreme Court, however, the decision was reversed.
 The court maintained that the Excessive Fines Clause applied only against the federal government and did not prohibit state or local actors from imposing excessive fines.
 Given the "lack of clear direction from the Supreme Court," the court "decline[d] to find or assume incorporation" and held that the Excessive Fines Clause has no application to the states.